varigence/docs/bimlflex/metadata-editors/business-modeling.md

 ## Business Modeling Configuration

-When you use the **Business Modelling** feature for the first time, you will be asked to select a **Modeling Configuration**.
+When you use the **Business Modeling** feature for the first time, you will be asked to select a **Modeling Configuration**.
 This sets the default that is used as template for creating new Business Models.

 ![Selecting a Modeling Configuration](images/business-modeling-configuration.png "Selecting a Modeling Configuration")